remiblancher/qlab/README.md

 ## About

-This project is part of the Quantum-Safe PKI initiative by [QentriQ](https://qentriq.com).
+This lab is an **educational resource**, not a product demo.

+Built by [QentriQ](https://qentriq.com) to help teams understand PQC migration through hands-on practice.

 Need help with your PQC transition?
 [Contact us](https://qentriq.com)